Our last caller, the recovering liberal, asked me a great question.

 The FAA spokeswoman, Laura Brown, told the Times, well, in general, the FAA chooses names that are non-controversial.

-Well, he's non-controversial.
+Well, they're non-controversial.

 Nobody knows what they are other than the pilots.